Diethood » Recipes » Dinner Recipes » Beef Recipes » Roasted Beef Tenderloin Recipe

 Roasted Beef Tenderloin Recipe

-It’s easy to make this Roasted Beef Tenderloin recipe with the most delicious garlic and herb crust.
-This no-fuss recipe makes juicy beef tenderloin that melts in your mouth!
+Enjoy this delicious Roasted Beef Tenderloin recipe, easy to make with a delectable garlic and herb crust.
+It’s so tasty and juicy that it practically melts in your mouth!

 What is Beef Tenderloin

 Beef Tenderloin is the most tender cut of beef.
 It’s cut from the loin of a cow, and when cut into steaks, it is what we know as “filet mignon”.
-There is not a lot of fat in the tenderloin, which makes it a lean cut of meat.
-When cooked properly tenderloin will literally melt in your mouth!
+There is not a lot of fat in the tenderloin, making it a lean meat cut.
+When cooked properly, tenderloin will literally melt in your mouth!

 Raw Beef Tenderloin tied with kitchen twine.